Ringmast4r/Library-of-Congress-Power-Search/README.md

 ﻿# LOC Power Search

-A fast, desktop search client for the Library of Congress (LOC) digital collections.
-Built with Electron for a responsive, keyboard-friendly experience and a dense gallery view that makes scanning large result sets quick and satisfying.
+A powerful desktop search tool for the Library of Congress digital collections.
+I wanted a better way to search the Library of Congress - something faster and more visual than the default web interface.
+This application delivers exactly that.

-Not affiliated with or endorsed by the Library of Congress.
+**Not affiliated with or endorsed by the Library of Congress.**

+## Why I Built This

+The Library of Congress has an incredible digital collection, but their default search interface makes it difficult to browse visually and explore large result sets efficiently.
+I discovered they offer API access (with free API keys available), so I built this desktop application to provide a superior search experience.

-## Highlights
+## Key Features

-- High-density gallery view for both LOC and PPOC
-- Compact, readable list view with rich metadata
-- One-click view toggle (List ↔ Gallery)
-- Image-only gallery for LOC to keep grids visually useful
-- Quick details dialog with large preview (PPOC)
+**Gallery Mode** - The star of the show.
+View hundreds of results in a high-density gallery grid that makes visual browsing fast and satisfying.
+This is the primary reason this tool exists.

+**Massive Results Per Page** - Increase search results to see many more items at once, dramatically reducing pagination and making it easier to find what you're looking for.

+**No API Key Required** - Works out of the box with public requests.
+However, getting a free API key from the Library of Congress is recommended for better performance and higher rate limits.

+**Dual View Modes** - Toggle instantly between dense Gallery view for visual scanning and detailed List view for metadata-rich browsing.

-- Smart client-side caching and next-page prefetching
+**Smart Performance** - Client-side caching and next-page prefetching make navigation smooth and responsive.

-- Discreet theme toggle (Deep, Forest, Rose, Flag, Purple, Red, Black, Black+Gold)
+**Multiple Themes** - Choose from 8 themes: Deep, Forest, Rose, Flag, Purple, Red, Black, and Black+Gold.

-- Compact layout that adapts on small screens and ultrawide 5120×1440
+**Optimized Layout** - Adapts beautifully from small screens to ultrawide 5120×1440 displays.
-- Works with or without an API key (public requests by default)

-## Why It’s Better Than the Default Search
+## Why It's Better Than the Default Search

-- Gallery-first: See many more visual results at once to rapidly triage.
+- **Gallery-first**: See 10x more visual results at once to rapidly scan and discover
+- **Customizable page size**: Load hundreds of results instead of being limited to small pages
-- Faster iteration: Local caching + prefetching smooths paging.
+- **Faster workflow**: Local caching + prefetching eliminates loading delays
-- Cleaner workflow: Results, filters, and actions are optimized for focus.
-- Accessible defaults: Keyboard and screen-size friendliness are core to UI.
+- **Cleaner interface**: Everything is optimized for focus and efficiency
+- **Keyboard-friendly**: Navigate and search without reaching for the mouse

 ## Data Sources